Originally Posted on June 16, 2012:

 Sonny immediately went out and bought one.
 The next week he came to work with his shiny new Little Playmate lunch box.
 I admit.
 I went and bought one myself a few weeks later.
+It sure beat the paper sack I was using for my lunch.
 But this was the beginning of a trend that I noticed with Sonny.
 I began to notice that Sonny seemed to pick one item from each of the people he admired, and went and bought one for himself.
 Or he would pick up a phrase that someone else would say, and would start using that.

 At first I thought it might just be a coincidence, so I started to test my hypothesis.
 When I would see something new that Sonny brought to work, I would look around to see who else had one of those, and sure enough.
 Someone close by would have one.
 Then I would hear Sonny talk a certain way.
 His accent would change and he would say something like he was imitating someone else, and usually I could tell right away who talked like that and knew that Sonny had borrowed that phrase from that person.

 Some may think that this would be annoying, but I think with Sonny it was an act of endearment.
 It was his way of connecting with those people that he admired.
 Sonny had a small yellow orange Ford truck and I figured that someone else must have a truck like that, so I started looking all around for one like it.
 It took me a couple of weeks, but one morning while we were carpooling our way to the power plant, we came up behind the same kind of truck that Sonny had on its way to the plant.
 It was green instead of yellow, but it was undoubtedly the same model of truck.
 It was owned by Ken Reece, who was the manager over the tool room and warehouse.